Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure

-Is there a simple, familiar structure that produces an objectively existing function of the form\rf{psi_0_intro}?
-In fact, almost any collection of many objects does, regardless of what the word ``object'' stands for.
-It is sufficient that the objects or their groups possess quantifiable properties~$q$ which, when measured in appropriate coordinates, are distributed by eq.\rf{psi_0_intro}.
-This is expected generically by the central limit theorem of probability theory.
-Of course, properties~$q^p$ of many physical or mathematical objects familiar to us obey a non-Gaussian distribution that is specific to the objects' nature.
-However, general linear combinations of many independent properties, $\nbrk{q^n = \sum_p c^n_p\, q^p}$, are indeed distributed by the universal normal (Gaussian) law, at least, under the conditions of the central limit theorem.
-Such~$N$ generically chosen uncorrelated coordinates~$q^n$ are therefore distributed by eq.\rf{psi_0_intro}.
-In this paper we consider the generic collection of objects and a finite number~$N$ of their generic properties~$q^n$ that satisfy the central limit theorem.
-We call this system a ``generic structure''.
+Are there elementary structures that are described by eq.\rf{psi_0_intro} and that can \emph{materially represent}\ct{PBR_theorem} this wave function, unchanged in the Heisenberg picture of quantum mechanics?
+The Gaussian dependence\rf{psi_0_intro} arises in almost any collection of many objects, regardless of what the word ``object'' stands for.
+It is sufficient that the objects or their groups possess numerous independent quantifiable properties.
+Of course, properties~$Q^p$, $\nbrk{p=1,2\dots}$, of many familiar physical or mathematical objects have non-Gaussian distribution.
+Nevertheless, general linear combinations of many independent properties, $\nbrk{Q^n = \sum_p c^n_p\, Q^p}$, are distributed by the universal Gaussian law, at least, under the conditions of the central limit theorem of probability theory.
+Thus $N$~typical uncorrelated and appropriately normalized ``generic properties''~$Q^n$ are indeed distributed by\rf{psi_0_intro}.